pdobb/version_compare/README.md

 Version Compare allows you to easily compare if one Version is >, >=, ==, !=, <,
 or <= to another Version.
 It aims to be as light and flexible as possible.
-Inputs can be a String, Integer, Float, Array, or any object that defines `#to_version` to return one of the aforementioned types.
+Inputs can be a String, Integer, Float, Array, or any object that defines `#to_version`.

 In an effort to remain simple, Version Compare only works with up to four numeric values separated by periods: